Rifqio/simple-rag-implementation/assets/contracts/Contract with EverGuard Insurance for Rellm.md

 ---

-This contract seeks to foster a strong partnership between Jasa Raharja Putera and EverGuard Insurance, leveraging Rellm to innovate and enhance reinsurance capabilities while ensuring mutual growth and compliance in the ever-evolving insurance landscape.
+This contract seeks to foster a strong partnership between BPJS Kesehatan and EverGuard Insurance, leveraging Rellm to innovate and enhance reinsurance capabilities while ensuring mutual growth and compliance in the ever-evolving insurance landscape.